 As a member of the Metropolitan Water District (Metropolitan), the Water System purchases water from Metropolitan pursuant to water supply purchase orders entered into with Metropolitan for specific periods.
 In January 2015, the Water System and Metropolitan executed a new Purchase Order for Imported Water Supply Agreement (the Purchase Order Agreement), which requires the Water System to purchase at least 2,033,130 acre feet of water over a 10 year period commencing on January 1, 2015 and expiring on December 31, 2024.
 Some of the key terms of the Purchase Order Agreement include the following: (a) the Water System's annual maximum Tier 1 allocation of water from Metropolitan is 335,663 acre feet per year, or 3,356,630 acre feet for the 10 year term of the Purchase Order Agreement; (b) any obligation to pay Metropolitan's Tier 2 supply rate will only be assessed if a member agency exceeds its total 10 year Tier 1 allocation.
 Under the previous purchase order agreement, Tier 2 costs were assessed on an annual basis, with no ability for member agencies to carry over unused Tier 1 allocation from one year to the next; (c) opportunity to reset the base period demand using a five year rolling average; and (d) an appeals process for agencies with unmet purchase commitments has been established.
 This will allow each acre foot of unmet purchase order commitment to be reduced by the amount of production from a local resource project that commences operation on or after January 1, 2014, which will allow member agencies who successfully develop local supplies, not to be charged if production of these supplies negatively impacts their minimum purchase order commitment.
-As of June 30, 2022, the Water System has purchased 1,892,914 acre feet from Metropolitan under the current Purchase Order Agreement.
-The Water System expects to fulfill the remaining commitment of 140,217 acre feet of water from Metropolitan over the next 2.5 years, which is estimated to cost \$251 million, or approximately \$100 million per year.
+As of June 30, 2023, the Water System has purchased 2,112,367 acre feet from Metropolitan under the current Purchase Order Agreement.
+The Water System has fulfilled its purchase order commitment of from Metropolitan, does not anticipate exceeding its maximum Tier 1 allocation, and expects to purchase 229,638 acre-feet of water over the next 1.5 years, which is estimated to cost \$314 million.